Jordan-McGhee/d4k-2023/to-do.md

     - update mainNav to be same width

 - ADMIN
-    - figure out how to load all orders and filter accordingly
+    - figure out how to load all orders and filter accordingly DONE
+    - add functionality to update paid/completed/delete

 - QUEUE:
     - Go through queue, queueList, queueItem and update to match what is returned from database DONE